Team-IO/taam/README.md

 Item/Block names are recorded in the class `net.teamio.taam.Taam`.
 Main mod class is `net.teamio.taam.TaamMain`.
 Anything else in that package is somewhat related to global registration with Minecraft or config stuff.

-ll Item & block classes (and related stuff) are located in the `net.teamio.taam.content.*` packages, clustered by area.
+All Item & block classes (and related stuff) are located in the `net.teamio.taam.content.*` packages, clustered by area.
 Supporting classes for the themes (Utils, API, etc.) are located in the corresponding `net.teamio.taam.*` packages.

 Integrations with other mods belong in a corresponding package in `net.teamio.taam.integration`.
 GUI, rendering and network sit in their respective package in `net.teamio.taam`.